dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-prebuilt.md

 ## Trackpad

-Used for enabling Windows only features in macOS, do note that the below patches will more than likely break Windows booting via OpenCore.
-I **highly** encourage you to make one yourself to prevent any issues down the line: [Trackpad GPI0](/Laptops/trackpad.md)
+Used for enabling Windows only features in macOS with I2C trackpads, do note that the below patches will more than likely break Windows booting via OpenCore(this issue is mitigated if booting by BIOS instead).
+We **highly** encourage you to make one yourself to prevent any issues down the line: [Trackpad GPI0](/Laptops/trackpad.md)

+Note that PS2 keyboards and trackpads shouldn't need this SSDT+Patch.

 * [SSDT-XOSI](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-XOSI.aml)